 But what made Vieira special was that his graft came hand in hand with craft.
 The composure and quality of his passing meant that, as well as quelling the threat of the opposition, Patrick became a vital cog in Wenger's forward-thrusting machine.
 There were few more graceful sights in football than Vieira holding off an opponent in a congested midfield before flicking the ball over his head and racing away downfield to spark another Arsenal attack.
 He was simply a class act.

 Goals weren’t frequent but when they did arrive they were invariably spectacular or crucial.
 There are the long-range net-busters against Newcastle and Manchester United which showcased Vieira’s power, but then the dinked finish to conclude a sweeping move against Liverpool which illustrated an astute football mind.

 The ill-discipline that had sometimes marred the Frenchman’s performance was phased out.
 Needless to say his bite and enthusiasm remained and those infamous battles with Manchester United captain Roy Keane raged as fiercely as ever.

-Vieira’s absence through injury in the closing months of the 2002/03 campaign was partly responsible for Arsenal’s failure to secure back-to-back.
+Vieira’s absence through injury in the closing months of the 2002/03 campaign was partly responsible for Arsenal’s failure to secure back-to-back titles.
 But he bounced back and was a formidable force in the following season’s success, and again as the Gunners clinched their third FA Cup of the decade with defeat of Manchester United on penalties.

 This list of 50 Gunners Greatest Players was determined by tens of thousands of Arsenal fans from across the world.
-The vote took place on the Club’s official website from May 5 to 19.
+The vote took place on the club’s official website in 2008.
 To help prevent multiple voting by a single person, only registered members of Arsenal.com could take part.Copyright 2016 The Arsenal Football Club plc.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source